International court sentences Congo warlord to 30 years

 Ntaganda earned a higher sentence because he was convicted of far more crimes.

-He has 30 days to appeal against his sentence.
+He has already launched an appeal against his convictions and has 30 days to appeal against his sentence.

+In their unanimous 117-page ruling, the three judges said they could find no mitigating factors that warranted reducing Ntaganda’s sentence.

+But they found plenty of aggravating circumstances, identifying in the murder convictions the “particular cruelty” of several crimes, the “defenselessness of some of the victims” and the fact that Ntaganda, as a high-ranking commander, personally committed a murder in front of his subordinates.